AtomicNibble/PulpEngine/README.md

 This project is 3D Game engine that I developed in my spare time over about 6 years.

-It severed as a technical playground for me to experiment and solve interesting technical problems.
+It served as a technical playground for me to experiment and solve interesting technical problems.

 The engine is designed for 3D high detail enclosed levels, which I picked because the tech problems in that area interested me.
 I did not intend to develop or ship such a game as I'm no artist and don't have the budget for such a game.